Jumb to content

 In-competition period

-The period commencing at 11:59 p.m. on the day before a competition in which the athlete is scheduled to participate through the end of such competition and the sample collection process related to such competition.
-Provided, however, WADA may approve, for a particular sport, an alternative definition.
+The period commencing at 11:59 p.m. on the day before a competition in which the athlete is scheduled to participate until the end of the competition and the sample collection process related to that competition.
+WADA however may approve, an alternative definition for particular sports.

 Important documents